Business Associate Agreement

 The parties acknowledge and agree that:

-- Business Associate's obligations under HIPAA Section 164.524 (access) and 164.526 (amendment) are limited to PHI then-currently held within the Services and shall be satisfied by making such PHI available to Covered Entity; Covered Entity shall remain the responsible party for satisfying Individual access and amendment rights against the underlying Designated Record Set.
+• Business Associate's obligations under HIPAA Sections 164.524 (access) and 164.526 (amendment) are limited to PHI then-currently held within the Services and shall be satisfied by making such PHI available to Covered Entity, which remains responsible for satisfying Individual access and amendment rights against the underlying Designated Record Set.
+Without limiting the foregoing, upon Covered Entity's written request, Business Associate shall provide a copy of the PHI then held within the Services in a commonly used, machine-readable format within fifteen (15) business days, sufficient to enable Covered Entity to meet its thirty (30) day individual-access deadline under 45 CFR 164.524.

 2. OBLIGATIONS OF BUSINESS ASSOCIATE